12 Reasons to Become a Medical Assistant

 There are several types of medical assistant certifications, such as CMA, RMA, and CCMA.
 In order to become certified, you must pass a certification exam.
 However, you will first need to complete an approved medical assistant training program to meet the exam’s eligibility requirements.

 For example, Stepful offers an online medical assistant training program that prepares you to pass the National Healthcareer Association’s CCMA exam.
-The program takes 4 months to complete and provides you with a variety of resources, such as job placement support, an in-person externship, and 1-on-1 career coaching.
+The program takes 4 months to complete and provides you with a variety of resources, such as job search support, an in-person externship, and 1-on-1 career coaching.

 3. Great Job Outlook and Security

 Medical assistants can look forward to a great job outlook and job security.
-According to the 2021 data collected by the U.S. Bureau of Labor Statistics (BLS), medical assistant jobs are expected to increase by 16% by 2031.
+According to the 2023 data collected by the U.S. Bureau of Labor Statistics (BLS), medical assistant jobs are expected to increase by 14% by 2032.

 Compared with other careers, this is a much-better-than-average job outlook.
 As a result, you can expect medical assistants to be in demand over the next decade or so.